douglasahlquist/estore_prototype/README.md

 BUILD

 You must have JAVA8 and Maven installed on your system to build the current repo.
-Navigate into the estore_master project and run the `mvn install` command to build all archives.
+Navigate into the estore_master project or the repo root and run the `mvn install` command to build all archives.
 As of now no java mains are moved into the repo.
 SpringBoot and Restful Controllers will follow shortly.